Jared-Is-Coding/pubparts.xyz/CONTRIBUTING.md

 ## Submitting Changes

-### Commit Messages
+### Commits
-- For commit titles, use Sentence case where applicable.
+- Commit titles should be less than 72 characters and use `Sentence case` where applicable.
-- In commit descriptions, include a thoughtful description of the change(s) being introduced
+- Commit descriptions should include a thoughtful description of the change(s) being introduced
 - For longer commit descriptions, break information into lists using a `-` at the beginning of newlines

 ### Pull Requests